 - filter= name: Filter name.
-The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution. - fillmode= mode: determines which of several methods will be used to determine how the image will fill the new frame, if its aspect ratio does not precisely match the original source aspect ratio: - "width" exactly fills the width of the new frame, either cropping or letterboxing the height if it isn't precisely the right size to preserve the original aspect ratio.
+The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution. - highlightcomp= val: If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of --rangecompress and --rangeexpand, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image. - fillmode= mode: determines which of several methods will be used to determine how the image will fill the new frame, if its aspect ratio does not precisely match the original source aspect ratio:

-- "height" exactly fills the height of the new frame, either cropping or letterboxing the width if it isn't precisely the right size to preserve the original aspect ratio. - "letterbox" (the default) chooses whichever of "width" or "height" will maximally fill the new frame with no image data lost (it will only letterbox, never crop). - pad= p: If the argument is nonzero, will pad with black pixels to make the resulting image exactly the size specified, if the source and desired size are not the same aspect ratio. - exact= e: If the argument is nonzero, will result in an exact match on aspect ratio and centering (partial pixel shift if necessary), whereas the default (0) will only preserve aspect ratio and centering to the precision of a whole pixel. - wrap= w: For "exact" aspect ratio fitting, this determines the wrap mode used for the resizing kernel (default: black, other choices include clamp, periodic, mirror).
+- "width" exactly fills the width of the new frame, either cropping or letterboxing the height if it isn't precisely the right size to preserve the original aspect ratio. - "height" exactly fills the height of the new frame, either cropping or letterboxing the width if it isn't precisely the right size to preserve the original aspect ratio. - "letterbox" (the default) chooses whichever of "width" or "height" will maximally fill the new frame with no image data lost (it will only letterbox, never crop). - pad= p: If the argument is nonzero, will pad with black pixels to make the resulting image exactly the size specified, if the source and desired size are not the same aspect ratio. - exact= e: If the argument is nonzero, will result in an exact match on aspect ratio and centering (partial pixel shift if necessary), whereas the default (0) will only preserve aspect ratio and centering to the precision of a whole pixel. - wrap= wrapmode: For "exact" aspect ratio fitting, this determines the wrap mode used for the resizing kernel (default: black, other choices include clamp, periodic, mirror).